Skip to content

 SC summers hit 95°F+ with 80% humidity.
 Here's how to keep Bermuda, Zoysia, and Centipede lawns alive and green.

-In a Columbia metro summer, your warm-season lawn needs about 1–1.5 inches of water per week, combined from rain and irrigation.
-When rain doesn't cover it, supplement with deep, infrequent watering — one or two deep soaks per week does more good than daily light sprinkles.
-Deep watering pushes roots down into the soil profile, which makes the grass more drought-tolerant.
-Shallow daily watering keeps roots near the surface where they're vulnerable to heat and drought stress.
-Water in the early morning — before 9 AM — to reduce evaporation loss and minimize the humidity-related fungal issues that show up when grass stays wet overnight.
+In a Columbia metro summer, your warm-season lawn needs about 1–1.5 inches of water per week, combined from rainfall and irrigation.
+When rain doesn’t cover it, supplement with deep, infrequent watering — one or two deep soaks per week does more good than daily light sprinkles.
+Deep watering pushes roots 4–6 inches into the soil profile, which makes the grass dramatically more drought-tolerant.
+Shallow daily watering keeps roots near the surface where they’re vulnerable to heat stress and dry out within 24 hours of missing a watering cycle.
+Water in the early morning (before 9 AM) to reduce evaporation loss and minimize the fungal issues that develop when grass stays wet overnight in our 80%+ humidity.
+If you’re using an irrigation system, calibrate it with a tuna-can test: place 4–6 empty cans across each zone, run the system for 30 minutes, and measure the depth.
+Adjust run times until each zone delivers 0.5–0.75 inches per session, twice per week.
+For areas with clay-heavy Midlands soil, split long watering sessions into two cycles with a 30-minute soak-in break to prevent runoff.

 Cutting your lawn too short in SC summer is one of the fastest ways to damage it.
-Scalped grass exposes the soil to direct sun, accelerates moisture loss, and stresses the grass at a time when it's already working hard.
-For Bermuda, keep the cut at 1–1.5 inches through summer.
-Zoysia should stay at 1.5–2 inches.
-Centipede needs to stay at 1.5–2 inches — it's particularly sensitive to scalping.
-The rule of thumb is never cut more than one-third of the blade at a time.
-If the grass got tall between mowings, raise your deck height and make two passes a few days apart rather than scalping it in one cut.
+Scalped grass exposes the soil to direct sun, accelerates moisture loss, and stresses the plant when it’s already working hard in 95°F+ heat.
+Each grass type has an optimal summer range.
+Bermuda: maintain at 1.5–2 inches through summer (slightly higher than the 1–1.5-inch spring height).
+Bermuda tolerates low mowing but benefits from the extra shade during peak heat.
+Zoysia: keep at 2–2.5 inches.
+Zoysia’s dense growth pattern means shorter cuts look great, but summer stress recovery is faster with a slightly higher cut.
+Centipede: maintain at 1.5–2 inches and NEVER scalp — Centipede is particularly sensitive to low cuts and recovers slowly from scalping damage.
+St. Augustine (found in some Midlands shade areas): keep at 3–4 inches.
+The rule for all types: never cut more than one-third of the blade at a time.
+If the grass got tall between mowings, raise your deck height and make two passes a few days apart rather than removing too much in one cut.
+Sharp blades matter more in summer — dull blades tear grass tissue, leaving brown tips that lose moisture faster.

 Need lawn care for your property?